sagemath/trac_to_gh/Issue 5941.md

 # Issue 5941: transitive_close returns a graph with the same name even though it is a totally different graph!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5941

 Original creator: was